devzbysiu/md-questions/README.md

 # <p id="about">About</p>

-The idea is simple: you write questions in markdown file using specified convention, then you can use this library to parse the markdown.
-Here are example questions with the description of the question structure:
+The idea is that you write questions in markdown file using specified convention, then you can use this library to parse the markdown.
+Here are example questions with the description of the question
+structure:

 ```markdown
 ## Question 1 `Programming Language` `Ignore`  // 1.
 Question Header: ## Question <number> `<category>` `<marker>`